alexyuriev/zdotfiles/README.md

 # zdotfiles
 Just some useful dotfiles and non-dot files

+Installation instructions

+Edit install.sh and set DSTDIR to wherever you want to install everything into By default it will be installed into zdotfiles of your home directory

 * dconfig       - configuration files for users .config directory
   * openbox/rc.xml - OpenBox window manager configuration file
 * etc/X11/xorg.conf.d/99-no-touchscreen.conf - disables touch screen in X11